evertonmp7/Projeto-com-.Net-Core-MVC-/README.md

-Utilizando crud para registrar as ações dentro do sistema
+Utilizando bootstrap + crud para registrar as ações dentro do sistema